 As a painter, I enjoyed the blank slate freedom that painting affords.

-However, I revel in the challenge of "working with whatever is there."
+However, I revel in the challenge of "working with what's already there."

 The biggest challenge of the Nature and Landscape photographer is showing the beauty and serenity within the visual chaos of the natural world.
 The bejeweled spider web after a heavy due, the startling halo of thorns surrounding a cactus in early morning light.

 When I see a potential subject, the first question I ask myself is "What am I taking a picture of?"

 Light?
 Color?
 Texture?
 Line?
 Contrast?
 Shape?
 A mood?
 A story or concept?
 Something else?